chadwyatt/frumbledingle/readme.md

 ## Note from Chad
 I completed the excercise without much added beyond the oringal request, but hopefully, it will demonstrate enough of what you're looking for.
 There are clear gaps, like form validation, authentication, content editing UI, responsive styling, etc. Thanks for taking the time to review this.
 Let me known if you have any questions.

+In addition to the normal setup, you'll want to run `npm install` (noted below) as well.
+I'm assuming your .env points to an existing populated database.

 Chad Wyatt
 (719) 659-4934
 [chad@chadwyatt.com](mailto:chad@chadwyatt.com)